signalfx/splunk-otel-java/docs/faq.md

   for Splunk products, access to other open-source projects including Micrometer.
 Note, we take an upstream-first approach, Splunk Distribution of OpenTelemetry Java allow us to move fast.
-- **Why don't you publish the javaagent jar to a Maven repository?** It would make it very easy to accidentally put the agent on the application runtime classpath, which may cause all sorts of problems and confusion - and the agent won't work anyway, because it has to be passed in the `-javaagent` JVM parameter.
 - **How often do you release?** We strive to release the Splunk distribution within 2 working days after the [upstream project](https://github.com/open-telemetry/opentelemetry-java-instrumentation/releases)